filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 For conceptual information on built-in actors, including their purposes, how they work and available types, see the [conceptual guide]({{< ref "/reference/built-in-actors/overview" >}})
 {{< /alert >}}

-Built-in actors can be invoked using the Protocol _JSON-RPC_ API or the Zondax _filecoin.sol_ API.
+Built-in actors can be invoked using the Protocol JSON-RPC API or the Filecoin.solidity API.

 ## APIs compared